Find a way...or make one!

 Blue Lantern Martial Arts

-Children aged 5 to 12, this program has a balance of action and interaction with physical exercise, extensive learning and character development.
+Mighty Mights -- Children aged 4 to 6, this program has a balance of action and interaction with physical exercise, extensive learning and character development.

 Our classes are integrated to all ages, and the parent/guardian or older family member is encouraged to stay during the training or even to participate!